-Sustainable economic, social and environmental benefits
+Sustainable economic, social and environmental benefits.

-- Our Borough Strategy 2021-2030 is the key strategic document that defines the authority's vision, objectives, outcomes, and key measures of success. - The performance and financial monitoring framework and regular and timely reporting to Cabinet, Council and Scrutiny ensures performance is tracked. - The Council set out its 2024/25 Revenue Budget, three-year capital programme and Capital Strategy, the Treasury Management Strategy Statement for 2024/25 and its Medium-Term Financial Strategy 2023-26. - Reporting on the Strategic Risk Register to Executive Management Board and Audit and Governance Committee. - · Service plans include actions and objectives linked to key outcomes. - The Council has a template of factors to be considered when seeking a decision from Members; includes impact analysis, statutory framework, financial implications, options available and risk assessment. - Revised and focussed Children and Young People's Services (CYPS) Improvement Plan is reported to the Getting to Outstanding Board. - Benefits realisation element included in consideration and monitoring of organisational transformation programmes. - The Constitution determines how decisions are made, and factors to consider.
-Decisions are taken with a wide view of the potential implications. - The Council includes an equality impact assessment for each key decision. - The decision-making process in committee reports requires an assessment of the community impact and includes social value, sustainability, equalities, human rights, customers, and residents. - Climate Emergency Declaration and comprehensive Climate Action Plan, agreed by Cabinet in May 2023. - The Council has completed business impact analysis forms to identify critical services and has developed business continuity plans for those services. - The Council has a Social Value Policy to drive added social value through everything it does, with pilots being delivered in regeneration schemes and highways infrastructure projects, to embed social value across our procurement activity to enable monitoring and reporting by STAR Procurement Shared Service.
+- The Constitution determines how decisions are made, and factors to consider.
+Decisions are taken with a wide view of the potential implications. - The Council includes an equality impact assessment for each key decision. - The decision-making process in committee reports requires an assessment of the community impact and includes social value, sustainability, equalities, human rights, customers, and residents.

+- Climate Emergency Declaration and comprehensive Climate Action Plan. - The Council has completed business impact analysis forms to identify critical services and has developed business continuity plans for those services. - The Council has a Social Value Policy to drive added social value through everything it does, with pilots being delivered in regeneration schemes and highways infrastructure projects, to embed social value across our procurement activity to enable monitoring and reporting by STAR Procurement Shared Service.